 -during the addition of fat

-Here are a few things you might find useful when making sausage
+Here are a few things you might find useful when making this sausage.

 - MK4 Thermapen (Accurate Thermometer)